eduardoboucas/static-api-generator/README.md

     })
     ```

-- Start adding endpoints (as many as you'd like).
+1. Add an endpoint (or as many as you'd like).
 The following creates an endpoint that lists all the whisky brands for each country.

     ```js
     api.addEndpoint({